As you discover more about WordPress, you may occasionally come across references to the term blogroll.

 http://wordpress.org/plugins/link-manager

-Use this plugin to display the Link Manager, even if you update to a later version of WordPress or remove all of your existing links.
+Use this plugin to restore the built-in Links Manager, even if you upgrade to a later version of WordPress or remove all of your existing links.

-Note: All this plugin does is add a single line of code to your installation in order to restore the hidden feature.
-When we last checked, the plugin had not been updated for some time, but it should still work fine.
+Note: This plugin adds a single line of template code to restore the hidden feature.
+The last time we checked, this plugin had not been updated for some time, but it should still work fine.
 If you don’t want to use this plugin, then use the plugin below instead, or contact us for help editing your site’s template code.

 Simple Links